D3CL4NZ/DEKKO/README.md

 ## About

-DEKKO is a general-purpose moderation, music, and server management Discord bot.
+DEKKO is a general-purpose moderation, music, and server management Discord ~~bot~~ app (I still do not know why Discord decided to change the name from bot to app).

 ## Features